What is scoliosis treatment?

-- Physical exam – The first test the doctor will likely do is to have you or your child bend over so that the spine protrudes from the back.
+- Physical exam—The first test the doctor will likely do is to have you or your child bend over so that the spine protrudes from the back.
 This test will show the shape of the spine.
-A healthy spine will be straight, but a person with scoliosis will have an abnormal bend.
+A healthy spine will be straight, but a person with scoliosis may have an abnormal bump, bend, or prominence.
 The doctor will also look for asymmetry in the waist and shoulder blades.

-- X-ray (radiograph) – If the doctor does determine that there is a possibility of this abnormality, he or she may choose to do an X-ray to get a better visual idea of the bone structure.
+- X-ray (radiograph)—If the doctor does determine that there is a possibility of scoliosis or another spinal deformity, he or she may choose to do an X-ray to get a better visual of the spine.
 During the exam, radiation is sent through the back to capture an image.
 This image shows white areas for bone mass and black for everything else, which gives a clear visual of the bone structure.

 If the curvature of the spine is less than 40 degrees, many doctors will choose to treat scoliosis without surgery.
 For very mild cases, treatment can be simple observation to ensure that the bones are finished growing and will not continue to curve or lead to any complications.
 For children with slightly more curvature, or those whose bones are still growing and make them at risk for curving even more, a brace will be used to support the back and prevent the curvature from continuing.

 In cases where the curvature of the spine exceeds 40 to 50 degrees, scoliosis requires surgery.
 The aim of scoliosis surgery is to repair the spine and prevent it from continuing to curve.
-Most people with severe scoliosis are treated using one of two surgical techniques:
+Most people with severe scoliosis are treated using one of the following surgical techniques:

-- Spinal fusion – This is the most common surgery for patients with severe cases of scoliosis.
+- Spinal fusion—This is the most common surgery for patients with moderate to severe cases of scoliosis.
 It works by joining two or more vertebrae together so they cannot move independently and continue growing abnormally.
-This typically is done using metal rods and bone casts taken from the patient or from a cadaver.
-Spinal fusion surgeries typically are done once a child’s bones have finished developing.
+This typically is done using metal screws, rods, and bone grafts taken from the patient or a cadaver.
+Spinal fusion surgeries are typically done once a child’s bones have finished developing.